 Never launch your online casino without proper licensing.

 Unlicensed betting platforms face heavy fines and sudden shutdowns.
-Players look for license information and avoid sites without them.
+Players look for license information and avoid sites without it.

 Each country has different betting laws you must follow.